-Heuristics to use when selecting haptic warnings.
-Haptic warnings are good for:Haptic warnings are not good for: • Obtrusive, omnidirectional attention-getting, if used appropriately. • Providing complex or potentially ambiguous information. • Providing warning information if other modalities are overloaded. • Systems that provide limited exposure to warnings because drivers are likely to require • Providing simple information if it is given in the appropriate context and if it provides direct intervention in the manual control process (e.g., steering torque naturally advises a driver against further steering against the force). some learning to distinguish them from natura driving sensations (e.g. rumble strips).
+Haptic warnings are good for: Haptic warnings are not good for: Obtrusive, omnidirectional attention-getting, if used appropriately. • Providing complex or potentially ambiguous information.
+Providing warning information if other modalities are overloaded.
+Systems that provide limited exposure to warnings because drivers are likely to require come learning to distinguish them from notice Providing simple information if it is given in the appropriate context and if it provides direct intervention in the manual control process (e.g., steering torque naturally advises a driver against further steering against the force). driving sensations (e.g. rumble strips).